mees-van-wel/hexa-center-website/src/routes/guide/scheduling/calendar/index.md

 ## 2. Creating appointments

-Click on any square in the calendar overview screen to open the appointment creation screen, allowing you to input event details like the title, description, date, start time, and end time.
+Click on any square in the calendar overview screen to open the appointment creation screen, next, input event details like the title, description, date, start time, and end time.
 The date / time you clicked on is used as the initial start and end date / time for the appointment, depending on the current scope.

 You will need to enter the appointment name, calendar, start and end time to create an appointment.
 Adding a description, appointment type, inviting guests and the video-call invite checkbox are all optional.